Overview of capability mapping

 Exists currently but not needed anymore; or

-Exists currently but a degree of change is required (low, medium or high level).
+Exists currently, but a degree of change is required (low, medium or high level).

 Color coding (or heat map) is applied to capabilities to help visualise the different states.
-A legend of the color codes is illustrated below.
+The following is an example of how each capability state will look when applied to a capability.

 Tips: Hover your mouse over one of the capability states to get a description.